-The chapel has three naves (central aisles stretching from the main entrance at the back to the alter) and two apses (semicircular recesses covered with a hemispherical vault.)
-All constructed in local white limestone.
+The chapel has three naves (central aisles stretching from the main entrance at the back to the altar) and two apses (semicircular recesses covered with a hemispherical vault.)
+All are constructed in local white limestone.

 In the 13th and 14th centuries, the inside of the church got a little color!
 Frescoes were added to the naves and apses.

 On the south nave there is one depicting the Last Supper.

-On the day of our visit to San Giorgio overcast skies dimmed the natural light coming in from high windows.
-Having learned The Pieve di San Giorgio was a collegiate church I was standing in the dimly lit space near The Last Supper fresco imagining a chorus of Latin murmurs when… the lights went out.
+On the day of our visit to San Giorgio, overcast skies dimmed the natural light coming in from high windows.
+I was standing in the dimly lit space near The Last Supper fresco.
+Just as I was imagining a chorus of Latin murmurs, the lights went out.

-Just as I caught a glimpse of a crack of light through the wooden frame, I heard the clang of Paolo dropping a euro into an offering box in the back corner of the room.
+Just as I caught a glimpse of light, I heard a metallic clang.
+Paolo had dropped a euro into an offering box in the back corner of the room.
 The lights snapped back on.
 My fear was instantly replaced with a snort of laughter.

-Apparently the best way to get an offering in an Italian church these days is to connect the lights to an offering box.
+Apparently, the best way to get an offering is to connect the lights and the offering box.
 Who knew?